epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_0.md

 ## Conclusion
 That is about all you need to know in order to interact with lights.
 Now you can move onto the levelled guides.
 Level 1 will, among other things cover recording cues like you would for a show.

-Take a break, grab something to drink, and when you're ready [Continue to next level](./Lighting_level_1.md)
+Take a break, grab something to drink, and when you're ready, [Continue to next level](./Lighting_level_1.md)